 Based on the results from group comparisons and correlational analyses, potential moderators were selected to test hypothesis 4.
 Moderation analyses with bootstrapped confidence intervals (5000 bootstraps) were carried out using SPSS PROCESS (Hayes, 2022).

 Means and standard deviations for each gender group can be seen in Table 2.
 Comparison of group means between males and females revealed no significant differences between groups on any measure.
 Groups were matched as closely as possible on gender, however, due to the available sample not all participants could be matched.
 Three CLA participants reported their gender as non-binary or a gender other than male or female and within the NLA group only male and female genders were reported.
-Due to the small sample comparison between non-binary/other participants and male/female participants was not carried out.
+Due to the small sample, comparison between non-binary/other participants and male/female participants was not carried out.
 Group means for this group are not reported due to the risk of identifying participants. indicated that those who reported their gender as non-binary or other had lower mean scores on school belonging and peer relations, and higher mean scores on the SDQ and bullying.

 Table 2 Means and Standard Deviations by Gender